CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/cbengine.rst

 Environment - CBEngine
 ============================

 ``CBEngine`` is a microscopic traffic simulation engine that can support city-scale road network traffic simulation. ``CBEngine`` can support fast simulation of road network traffic with thousands of intersections and hundreds of thousands of vehicles. ``CBEngine`` is developed by the team from Yunqi Academy of Engineering.
 This team will provide timely support for this competition.
-The following sections describe the ''CBEngine'' interface, data format, observations and actions.
+The following sections describe how to customize ``CBEngine`` interface, data format, observations and actions.

 Customize CBEngine interface
 **********************